How do Impact contexts work differently in the Blackboard Learn Ultra Experience?

 Blackboard Learn Ultra has a unique integration framework that presents some differences in the way Impact content, contexts, and monitors are experienced.
 Because the Blackboard Learn Ultra Experience is a locked-down system from Blackboard, Impact Building Block can’t be loaded in an Ultra environment.
 Due to this limitation, Impact has a slightly different integration compared to other LMS environments.
 If your LMS is the Blackboard Learn Ultra Experience, there are several differences in how you will experience Impact messages, support, and contexts.
 This article explains the key differences in context use within Ultra environments and how Impact has created a new framework to prevent any unwanted behavior with contexts.

-Please read How do I install the Impact integration in the Blackboard Learn Ultra Experience? to ensure you have the proper setup.
+To ensure proper setup, visit How do I install the Impact integration in the Blackboard Learn Ultra Experience?

 You will also need to download the Impact Expert Tool plug-in from Google Chrome to activate the inline editor in your Ultra environment.